HIDDEN WATERS :: DESERT SPRINGS

 Water is the first act of creation, swirling in a language before words, mysterious and beautiful emerging from underground springs creating marshes, ponds, rivers and lakes.

 Hidden under our feet, some aquifers are vast, very deep pools of million year old water.
-Others are, younger, shallower and able to be recharged by rain and snow.
-Springs are the aquifer’s, tell.
-They and their ecosystems reveal the conditions of their source.
-Since the beginning of human existence, springs have been key to our survival and revered as such by all cultures as a symbol of beginnings, hope and rebirth..
+Others are younger, shallower, and able to be recharged by rain and snow.
+They are earth's time keepers from deep to recent time.
+Spring ecosystems reveal the conditions of their source.
+Since the beginning of human existence, springs have been key to our survival and revered as such by all cultures as a symbol of beginnings, hope and rebirth.

-These portraits capture the character and environmental narrative of each spring, be it lush or bone dry, pristine or unaltered.
-More commonly they are mismanaged or overused resulting in their loss.
-In recent history immigrants of the 1800s relied on springs being a day or two apart as they travelled west, often settling where spring water was abundant.
+Each spring has a story to tell about time, water and survival.
+Be it lush, bone dry, pristine or unaltered the narrative often contains both a cultural importance and a historical past.
+Immigrants of the 1800s relied on water being a day or two apart as they travelled west, often settling at perennial springs.
 In land as dry as chalk, water rising from the ground seems a gift.
-To Native Americans each spring is a living being deserving respect and ultimate protection.
+To Native Americans each spring is a living being deserving respect and protection.

 This fact is hard to comprehend when still most of us can get water easily, by turning on our taps.

 How many people can withdraw water from an aquifer and have it survive?
 Dry land springs live in a state of insecurity.
 Some of them hold silent clues to persevering through difficult times.
 Protecting them could serve a function beyond what we presently imagine.
 As their conservation may ultimately reveal the purposefulness and potential of the unseen while changing our relationship with the way we view our experience of time.

 Preservation of water is vital in dry lands, for only where there is water can there be life.